 Dual diagnosis treatment entails the treatment of two disorders at once.
 These can be two mental health conditions or a mental health condition and substance use disorder.
 This type of treatment is best suited for those who struggle with the presence of co-occurring disorders—another name for having two disorders at once.

 When an individual has an anxiety disorder, their feelings of panic will interfere with daily activities.
 Another hallmark of an anxiety disorder is that the terror often will not match the danger that the person is facing.
 For example, a person with an anxiety disorder may have a panic attack when faced with a seemingly normal situation such as mailing a letter at the post office.
-This will then cause them to avoid situations where they experience intense anxiety, leading to a disruption in their everyday life.
+This then causes them to avoid situations where they experience intense anxiety, leading to a disruption in their everyday life.

 Anxiety, like other health conditions, comes with common signs and symptoms.
 However, all anxiety disorders come with some combination of the following signs: